AdobeDocs/experience-manager-64.de-DE/help/sites-classic-ui-authoring/classic-feature-mobile.md

 ---
 title: Verfassen einer Seite für Mobilgeräte
 seo-title: Authoring a Page for Mobile Devices
 description: Wenn Sie eine Seite für Mobilgeräte bearbeiten, wird die Seite so angezeigt, dass das Mobilgerät emuliert wird.
-Beim Bearbeiten der Seite können Sie zwischen verschiedenen Emulatoren wechseln, um zu sehen, was der Endbenutzer sieht, wenn auf er die Seite zugreift.
+Beim Bearbeiten der Seite können Sie zwischen mehreren Emulatoren wechseln, um zu sehen, was der Endbenutzer beim Zugriff auf die Seite sieht.
 seo-description: When authoring a mobile page, the page is displayed in a way that emulates the mobile device.
 When authoring the page, you can switch between several emulators to see what the end-user sees when accessing the page.
 uuid: ca16979d-6e5f-444d-b959-ae92542039b2
 contentOwner: Chris Bohnert